LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-add-applause-button-for-jekyll-post.md

 _sass/my-style.scss
 ```

+* this unordered seed list will be replaced by the toc
+{:toc}

 ## _config.yml

 It's not really necessary, but I just wanted to avoid inserting `applause_button: true` to each and every posts' frontmatter.